Skip to content

 • Kasbah Moroccan Cafe

-Family-owned cafe in Old Town this counter-service cafe offers authentic Moroccan cuisine, serving up traditional North African dishes like kefta tagine, Merguez lamb sausage sandwiches and freshly-baked batbot bread and pastries.
+This family-owned café in Old Town Chinatown offers authentic Moroccan cuisine, serving up traditional North African dishes like kefta tagine, merguez lamb sausage sandwiches and freshly baked batbot bread and pastries.

 • Khao San